 Gibbs, Josiah Willard b.
 February 11, 1839 d.
 April 28, 1903 Scientist.
 He was born to Josiah Willard Gibbs, a professor of sacred literature at Yale University.
 His work mainly focused on what is now physical chemistry, specifically heterogeneous substances where his most notable publication is concentrated.
 In 1863 he was awarded the first American Ph.D. in engineering.
 In 1869 he was appointed to the faculty of Yale University, where he stayed for his entire life.
 He did spend a year each in Paris, Berlin, and Heidelberg studying with other well known...[Read More] (Bio by: The Guardian (inactive)) Grove Street Cemetery, New Haven, New Haven County, Connecticut, USA

 Gilbert, Alfred Carlton b.
 February 15, 1884 d.
-January 24, 1961 A. C. Gilbert is best known as the inventor of the Erector Set.
+January 24, 1961 Businessman, Inventor, 1908 Olympic Gold Medalist.
+He is best known as the inventor of the Erector Set.
 Aside from being an inventor, he had many other impressive achievements throughout his life.
 He was a gold medal winning pole vaulter at the 1908 Olympics in London and is credited with creating the modern pole vaulter's "box."
 Gilbert was well known as an outdoorsman and big game hunter.
 While a medical student at Yale University, he came to be known as an accomplished magician.
-Upon graduating Yale in 1909, he decided not to...[Read More] (Bio by: Frank J. Leskovitz) Beaverdale Memorial Park, New Haven, New Haven County, Connecticut, USA Plot: Section C, Slot 48, Grave 5
+Upon...[Read More] (Bio by: Frank J. Leskovitz) Beaverdale Memorial Park, New Haven, New Haven County, Connecticut, USA Plot: Section C, Slot 48, Grave 5

 Goodrich Jr., Elizur b.
 March 24, 1761 d.
 November 2, 1849 US Congressman, New Haven Mayor.
 Elected to represent Connecticut as At-Large in the United States House of Representatives, serving from 1799 to 1801.
 Also served as a Member of the Connecticut State House of Representatives, from 1795 to 1802, Presidential Elector for Connecticut in 1796, Member of the Connecticut State Council from 1803 to 1818, Mayor of New Haven, Connecticut, from 1803 to 1822, and County Judge in Connecticut from 1805 to 1818.
 Grove Street Cemetery, New Haven, New Haven County, Connecticut, USA Plot: 7 Cypress Ave.